-It comes via Sam Woulidge’s Taste column and I had torn it out the magazine years ago.
-The recipe is from Bianca du Plessis KitchenVixen blog and is a recipe for anyone who needs an ouma’s (grandmothers) milk tart recipe that doesn’t have one.
-Sam and Bianca are two of my favourite South African food writers with incredible depth of knowledge who write beautifuly from the heart.
+It comes via Sam Woulidge’s Taste column and I had torn it out of the magazine years ago.
+The recipe is from Bianca du Plessis’s KitchenVixen blog and is a recipe for anyone who needs an Ouma’s (grandmother’s) milk tart recipe that doesn’t have one.
+Sam and Bianca are two of my favourite South African food writers with an incredible depth of knowledge who write beautifully from the heart.

-The second option of a short crust pastry is a great in that you blind bake it to crisp up the texture, but lets face it, pastry tart making is a chore of note and one I find far too laborious.
+The second option of a shortcrust pastry is great in that you blind-bake it to crisp up the texture, but let’s face it, pastry tart making is a chore of note and one I find far too laborious.

 The biscuit base is the best in my opinion because it’s simply a case of grinding a packet of tennis biscuits in the food processor and pouring melted butter in.
-No pre baking or any other prep required.
+No pre-baking or any other prep is required.
 The base has a stunning golden and crunchy texture with amazing flavour.
-It also turns out to be the base of choice for Bianca’s ouma’s recipe so I was feeling right on track.
+It also turns out to be the base of choice for Bianca’s Ouma’s recipe so I was feeling right on track.

-London Fog recipes have been popping into my Pinterest feed a lot lately and that normally indicates its some kind of trend.
-As a tea geek it’s also something that appeals to me immensly.
+London Fog recipes have been popping into my Pinterest feed a lot lately and that normally indicates it’s some kind of trend.
+As a tea geek, it’s also something that appeals to me immensely.
 Maybe social media algorithms have forced this on me, but I’ve become rather fascinated by this flavour which is essentially milky earl grey tea with vanilla.
-Kind of like an early grey tea latte but with vanilla and it seems weirdly to have been invented in Canada and not the UK.
+Kind of like an early grey tea latte but with vanilla and it seems weird to have been invented in Canada and not the UK.

 It was delicious.

-Tea infuses best in water because the fat in milk inhibits this process, but since there is no water in a milk tart recipe I decided to add a hefty dose of loose-leaf earl Grey (I used Twining’s) into the milk to ensure an adequate flavour infusion.
+The tea infuses best in water because the fat in milk inhibits this process, but since there is no water in a milk tart recipe I decided to add a hefty dose of loose-leaf Earl Grey (I used Twining’s) into the milk to ensure an adequate flavour infusion.

 I also upped the vanilla a bit and along with the 2 vanilla pods in the recipe, added a teaspoon of vanilla extract.

-I baked the milk tart in a spring form cake time because I wanted to remove the whole thing for the shoot, but ideally a milk tart would be baked in a wider pie dish and then slices cut out.
+I baked the milk tart in a springform cake tin because I wanted to remove the whole thing for the shoot, but ideally, a milk tart would be baked in a wider pie dish and then slices cut out.

-If you are living outside South Africa and cant get hold of tennis biscuits, simply replace with digestives or Graham crackers.
-Tennis biscuits are coconut flavoured tea biscuits.
+If you are living outside South Africa and can’t get hold of tennis biscuits, simply replace them with digestives or Graham crackers.
+Tennis biscuits are coconut-flavoured tea biscuits.

 To keep this recipe 100% traditional simply omit the earl grey tea infusion phase